Bishopukpai/Signup-and-login-app/README.md

 Your final MongoDB URI should be ready for your Node.js application.
 You can use it as the value for the `MONGODB_URI` variable in your `.env`

-   4. Start the application:
+   5. Start the application:

    ```bash
    npm start
    ```
    This will start the application on your machine.
 You can test this application by going to `http://localhost:4000/user/signin` or `http://localhost:4000/user/signup` to access the `signin` and `signup` routes respectively.

+## Contributing
+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.